-Using experimental systems and patient material we study the immune system with a specific interest related to inflammation, autoimmune disease and cancer immunotherapy.
+Using experimental systems and patient material we study the immune system with a specific interest related to inflammation, autoimmune disease and cancer.

 Currently several projects in the lab relates to our interest in signaling downstream of the IL-4 receptor (IL-4R).
 The basis for this interest was the unexpected finding that the expression of the IL-4R on myeloid cells is essential for the activity of a drug (IVIG) used to treat patients with autoimmune disease, and that this receptor is highly regulated during inflammation (Anthony et al, 2011, Nature and Wermeling et al, 2013, PNAS).

-The Wermeling Laboratory is located at the Center for Molecular Medicine (CMM), Karolinska University Hospital, Solna, Sweden, physically located here.
-The group is part of the Rheumatology Unit, Department of Medicine, Karolinska Institutet, Solna.
+The Wermeling Laboratory is located at the Center for Molecular Medicine (CMM), Karolinska University Hospital, Solna, Sweden.
+The group is part of the Devision of Rheumatology, Department of Medicine, Karolinska Institutet, Solna.

 More than 200h teaching in several KI programs, including Medical, Optometry, Biomedicine, and various master programs and PhD courses.

 Wenner-Gren fellow, 2010